Activity 1.3 - Development of Methodology for N fluxes and Distribution

-This activity will lead to an INMS guidance document on flux and distribution methods including a compendium to enable access to primary documentation on the component forms of N fluxes, concentrations and their distribution.
+This activity is leading to an INMS guidance document on flux and distribution methods including a compendium to enable access to primary documentation on the component forms of N fluxes, concentrations and their distribution.

-Task 1.3.1 will aim to produce a scoping report that will higlight the key issues that need to be considered, including the need to clarify agreed meaning of measurement parameters, definitions and preferred units.
+Task 1.3.1 is producing a scoping report that higlights the key issues that need to be considered, including the need to clarify agreed meaning of measurement parameters, definitions and preferred units.
 This will lead to improved cooperation of underpinning research and monitoring activities across the nitrogen cycle.

-Based on the feedback to the scoping review, the planning team for this Activity would commission a group of background documents that will summarize and synthesize different nitrogen flux and distribution methods (Task 1.3.2).
+Based on the feedback to the scoping review, the planning team for this Activity is commissioning a group of background documents that will summarize and synthesize different nitrogen flux and distribution methods (Task 1.3.2).

-The documents produced by tasks 1.3.1 and 1.3.2 will provide inputs to a workshop set up under task 1.3.3, that will address the harmonisation of methods for key nitrgoen fluxes.
+The documents produced by tasks 1.3.1 and 1.3.2 are providing inputs to a workshop set up under task 1.3.3, that are addressing the harmonisation of methods for key nitrgoen fluxes.

-Following the workshop, the background documents will be revised and extended according to the outcomes of the discussion.
-These will be assessmbled together including an overall executive summary of the key messages emerging, and a listing of the target audiences of the document.
+Following the workshop, the background documents are being revised and extended according to the outcomes of the discussion.
+These are being assessmbled together including an overall executive summary of the key messages emerging, and a listing of the target audiences of the document.
 The draft final document will be presented to a plenary meeting of INMS for review and approval, after which it will be published by INMS in cooperation with the contributing organizations.
 (Task 1.3.4).

-Activity 1.3 will be delivered under Component 1.
+Activity 1.3 is being delivered under Component 1.
 The diagram below shows the tasks and task outputs deliviered for this activity.